enisdenjo/graphql-ws/README.md

       send: (data) =>
         new Promise((resolve, reject) => {
           socket.send(data, (err) => (err ? reject(err) : resolve()));
-        }), // control your data flow by timing the promise resole
+        }), // control your data flow by timing the promise resolve
       close: (code, reason) => socket.close(code, reason), // there are protocol standard closures
       onMessage: (cb) =>
         socket.on('message', async (event) => {
           try {
             // wait for the the operation to complete
+            // - if init message, waits for connect
             // - if query/mutation, waits for result
             // - if subscription, waits for complete await cb(event.toString());
           } catch (err) {
             // all errors that could be thrown during the
-            // execution of operations, will be caught here socket.close(1011, err.message);
+            // execution of operations will be caught here socket.close(1011, err.message);
           }
         }),